ouspg/LLM-Secure-Deployment/README.md

     ```console
     docker compose up -d
     ```
-4. Patiently wait for the build to finish *(can take more than an hour)*.
+4. Patiently wait for the build to finish *(can take more than an hour with slow internet)*.
 After the build is complete, the containers (`llm-secure-deployment-backend` and `llm-secure-deployment-frontend`) should be up and running.

-5. Navigate to `https://localhost` via a browser and you can use the application.
+5. Navigate to `https://<YOUR_IP_ADDRESS>` via a browser and you can use the application.

 > [!NOTE]
 > - Generation of the first response message of the chatbot may take a while as the input and output filters will be downloaded after the first user message.